 Most of us overdo it during the festive season.
 Christmas is a social, celebratory time that invariably involves friends, family – and way too much food!
 Those mince pies, pigs in blankets and tubs of Quality Street are very difficult to resist.
 Not to mention the mulled wine, eggnog, champagne and port.
 With Christmas seemingly starting earlier every year, it’s all too easy to overindulge throughout the whole of December.
 That’s enjoyable at the time, but come January, we pay the price.
 If your clothes are straining at the seams and you feel sluggish and slow, it’s time to take action.
-We’ve put together some key New Year’s resolutions on how to lose weight in 2019.
+I’ve put together some key New Year’s resolutions on how to lose weight.
 Making a few simple changes now can help you to get lean!

 Set SMART goals